opendcs/.github/.github/pull_request_template.md

 ## how you tested the change

 Describe what was done to test the change.
+This section can be left blank if automated tests demonstrating usage are provided in the PR.

 ## Where the following done:

 - [ ] Tests.
 Check all that apply:
-   - [ ] Unit tests that run during ant test
+   - [ ] Unit tests created or modified that run during ant test.
+   - [ ] Integration tests created or modified that run during integration testing (Formerly called regression tests.)
-   - [ ] Test procedure descriptions
+   - [ ] Test procedure descriptions for manual testing
 - [ ] Was relevant documentation updated?
 - [ ] Were relevant config element (e.g. XML data) updated as appropriate